Graph Optimization Foundation Model: Tokenizing Graph via A Language-Model Paradigm: Experiments

+\paragraph{Road-graph datasets.} We evaluate on four sparse road graphs spanning controlled and real-world settings: a synthetic simulation instance ($N{=}20$), a mid-scale urban network from Chengdu--Longquanyi ($N{=}132$), and two larger OpenStreetMap-derived road networks from Berkeley ($N{=}893$) and Palo Alto ($N{=}1945$).
+In all cases, we use an undirected primal graph $G=(V,E,w)$ in which nodes represent road intersections or endpoints, edges represent feasible road segments, and edge weights encode road-network travel costs.
+For real networks, geographic coordinates are retained for visualization, but optimization is always performed using graph-based costs implied by the underlying road topology rather than Euclidean distance.
+E-Companion Section~\ref{ec:road_graph_construction} provides the full construction procedure, preprocessing pipeline, and graph statistics.

+\paragraph{Problem instances and evaluation metric.} As defined in Section~\ref{sec:preliminary}, we study distance-based graph optimization on real-world sparse road networks.
+For all routing tasks, movement is restricted to the road graph $G=(V,E,w)$, and the travel cost between any two nodes $i,j\in V$ is measured by the graph-induced shortest-path distance

+This intentionally departs from complete-graph Euclidean proxies: $d_G$ captures detours, bottlenecks, and connectivity constraints that are intrinsic to real urban routing.
+All reported routing objectives are evaluated under this common network metric, rather than Euclidean complete-graph proxies.

+Given a road graph $G$, we instantiate five routing tasks by sampling task specifications and optimizing the corresponding objective under $d_G$: \begin{itemize} \item[] (1) Shortest Path (SP).
+An instance is defined by an origin--destination pair $(s,t)\in V\times V$, and the objective is to return a minimum-length $s{\to}t$ path.

-\textbf{(2) Graphic Traveling Salesman Problem (Graphic-TSP).} Given a required node set $R\!\subseteq\!V$, find a minimum-length closed walk that visits all $r\!\in\!R$ on the road graph.
-Unlike metric TSP on complete graphs, Graphic-TSP on general graphs naturally permits vertex/edge repetitions when necessary, which matches urban networks with cul-de-sacs and limited connectivity, see approximation results and discussion in \citet{Seb2012ShorterTB}.
+\item[] (2) Graphic Traveling Salesman Problem (Graphic-TSP).
+An instance is defined by a required node set $R\subseteq V$.
+The objective is a closed walk on $G$ that visits every node in $R$ at least once and minimizes total traversed edge length.
+Unlike metric TSP on complete graphs, vertex and edge repetitions may be necessary on sparse road networks; see \citet{Seb2012ShorterTB}.

-\textbf{(3) Tour Problem with Same Origin and Destination (TP-SOD)} Given a start/end depot $o\in V$ and a required/attractive POI set $R$, produce a feasible tour starting and ending at $o$ that visits all $R$ while minimizing travel length.
-This is a closed special case of the Orienteering/Prize-Collecting family on road networks, widely studied in the orienteering literature and its variants \citep{Gunawan2016OrienteeringPA}.
-It falls under the broad class of tour problems~\citep{Martin2022ConstrainedSP}, where the aim is to plan efficient sightseeing tours for visitors \citep{Vansteenwegen2011TheOP}.

-\textbf{(4) Tour Problem with Different Origin and Destination (TP-DOD).} Given distinct $o,d\in V$ and a required POI set $R$, find a minimum-length open $o{\to}d$ walk that visits all $R$.
-Similar to TP-SOD, this also belongs to the family of tourist trip problems, modeling practical scenarios such as day trips between different locations \citep{Vansteenwegen2011TheOP,Martin2022ConstrainedSP}.
+\item[] (3) Tour Problems with Required POIs (TP-SOD / TP-DOD).
+An instance is defined by endpoints $o,d\in V$ and a required POI set $R\subseteq V$.
+The objective is a minimum-length walk on $G$ that starts at $o$, visits all nodes in $R$ at least once, and ends at $d$.
+TP-SOD is the special case $o=d$; TP-DOD corresponds to $o\neq d$.
+This family is related to constrained tour-planning and tourist-trip problems \citep{Gunawan2016OrienteeringPA,Vansteenwegen2011TheOP,Martin2022ConstrainedSP}.